-Additional Readings per Course Schedule Below: Most readings can be found full text on-line through the Lewis & Clark library.
+Additional Readings per Course Schedule Below: Most readings can be found full text on-line through the Lewis & Clark library or on moodle.
 Methods for obtaining copies of book chapters and other readings not available on line will be discussed in class.